 2. They can also work in marketing analytics or data analysis for companies like Google or Facebook

-Data scientist, mathematician and big data expert are some of the most in-demand jobs that can be found right now.
+Data scientists, mathematicians, and big data experts are some of the most in-demand jobs that can be found right now.
 Many companies like Google or Facebook need mathematicians with a strong programming background for their analysis of huge amounts of data in order to sell more ads and offer better services.

 Math majors are less likely to specialize in data science compared with other subjects.
-This means that they will have a broad training in statistics, mathematics and programming that can put them on an equal footing with graduates who major in computer science or information technology.
+This means that they will have broad training in statistics, mathematics, and programming that can put them on an equal footing with graduates who major in computer science or information technology.

 3. Actuary is another popular career path

 The job of an actuary involves the study of the financial consequences of risk, particularly life risk and health risk.
-It deals with mathematics that deals with probability, statistics, finance and money management.
+It deals with the mathematics that deals with probability, statistics, finance, and money management.
 Statistical analysis is important because it is used to determine the probabilities of risk.

 The demand for actuaries is also great since more companies are expanding their business leading to more open jobs.
 The benefits that they offer are also competitive with other careers in finance.

-The Bureau of Labor Statistics (BLS) notes that actuary is one of the best jobs in America .
-It has a projected growth rate of 18% for years 2012-2022, which is faster than average for all occupations.
+The Bureau of Labor Statistics (BLS) notes that actuary is one of the best jobs in America.
+It has a projected growth rate of 18% for the years 2012-2022, which is faster than average for all occupations.
 They also earn high salaries with an average yearly wage of $101,440 in May 2013.